 Under a special act of the legislature of 1891 for the city of Indianapolis, a somewhat different form of government was established.
 While the council continued to exercise broad control over the city's affairs, various executive departments of the city were provided, such as Public Works, Public Safety, Public Parks and Public Health, conducted by boards appointed by the Mayor.
-These boards were granted specific powers and duties concerning the city's business previouly exercised by the council through committees, subject, however, in some cases to approval of the council in all matters of expenditure of money and appropriation of funds by the council.
+These boards were granted specific powers and duties concerning the city's business previously exercised by the council through committees, subject, however, in some cases, to approval of the council.
+The establishment of tax levies and the appropriation of funds is still controlled by the Common Council.